dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 ### **Navi 2X**
 #### Highest Supported OS: None

-While Navi 21 is supported, the other cores are not at the time of writing.
+While Navi 21 and Navi 23 are supported, the other cores are not at the time of writing.

 Unsupported Cards:

 * RX 6700 XT
-* RX 6600 XT
 * RX 6600

 ### **Lexa Series**